npavkovic/svgs-to-icons/README.md

 ./my-icons/css/
 ├── embedded-icons/
 │   ├── icon-css/
-│   └── demo.html
+│   └── index.html
 └── referenced-icons/
     ├── icon-css/
-    └── demo.html
+    └── index.html
 ```

 ### 4. Preview the results:

-Upon completion, the script will output a direct link to the `embedded-icons/demo.html` page (e.g., `file:///path/to/your/my-icons/css/embedded-icons/demo.html`).
+Upon completion, the script will output a direct link to the `embedded-icons/index.html` page (e.g., `file:///path/to/your/my-icons/css/embedded-icons/index.html`).
 In most modern terminals, you can Command-click (macOS) or Control-click (Windows/Linux) this link to open it directly in your default web browser.
 This version works locally without a server because the SVG data is embedded within the CSS.

 The demo pages include interactive features like search and copy-to-clipboard functionality.

 **Important for File-Referenced Icons:**

-*   To view the `referenced-icons/demo.html` page, you'll need to serve it through a local web server (e.g., using `npx serve .` in the `my-icons/css/referenced-icons/` directory, or any other simple HTTP server).
-Browsers restrict local HTML files (`file:///`) from accessing other local files (`file:///`) for security reasons.
+*   Viewing the `referenced-icons/index.html` page **requires a local web server**.
+Browsers restrict `file:///` pages from loading local file resources (like SVGs) for security reasons.
+See the FAQ section "Why do I need a server for file-referenced icons, and what about CORS?" for simple commands to start a local server.
 *   If you host the generated SVG files on a different domain than your HTML pages in a production environment, the server hosting the SVG files **must** be configured to send appropriate CORS (Cross-Origin Resource Sharing) headers (e.g., `Access-Control-Allow-Origin: *` or your specific HTML domain).
 See the FAQ for more details on CORS.

 ### 5. Use the icons in your HTML: